Power Down Policy

 Switch off when not in use

 On-site Security Ltd intends to reduce its carbon footprint!
 This saves money because our decisions and purchasing habits become more deliberate and more efficient – it gets easy to spot where energy savings and financial savings can be made.
-Going greener at work also maximizes your social impact – these things naturally build goodwill, loyalty and a sense of community among the team, and with our customers.
+Going greener at work also maximises your social impact – these things naturally build goodwill, loyalty and a sense of community among the team, and with our customers.

 Actions to maximize efficiency:

 - Turn off lights when not in use.